MickaelGuilbeaud/Watched/README.md

 #### Memory leaks detection

 [LeakCanary](https://square.github.io/leakcanary/) is an awesome library for detecting memory leaks, and adding the dependency is enough to start using it.
 It is enabled only for <u>debug</u> builds so memory leaks are detected sooner during development / QA phases and there is no risk that this dependency has a negative impact to the users with release builds.

+LeakCanary launcher icon name is set to *Template Leaks* to be grouped with the app launcher icon.

 ### Libraries